-Chiropractic is a form of healthcare focussing on the musculoskeletal system and the nervous system.
-The purpose of Chiropractic care is to ensure the correct alignment of the bones and joints which helps to alleviate aches and pains, improve the function and flexibility of a joint and decrease muscle spasms.
+Chiropractic is a statutorily registered healthcare profession focussing on the healthy functioning of the musculoskeletal and nervous systems.
+The purpose of Chiropractic care is to assist the correct alignment of the bones and joints which helps to alleviate aches and pains, improve the function and flexibility of a joint and decrease muscle spasms.
 This in turn allows the nervous system to function at its highest capacity.

 McTimoney Chiropractic is a full body approach, looking at the skeleton from top to toe, which is suitable for the whole family, including infants, children, pregnant women and the elderly.